kubeshop/botkube-docs/docs/plugins/kubectl.md

 ### Aliases

-By default, `k` and `kc` are configured as aliases for the `kubectl` command, for both Botkube Cloud and self-hosted Botkube installations.
+By default, `k` and `kc` are configured as aliases for the `kubectl` command.
 You can use them on par with the `kubectl` command.
 To read more about aliases configuration, see the [Alias](../features/commands.md#command-aliases) section.

 ### Interactive kubectl command builder